 - Maintenance choices – when you own the home YOU get to decide how to approach maintenance.
 Will you go for the cheap fix or do you want something a little better?
 Do you want to insulate the walls, windows, attic (whatever) better so your power bill will go down?
 Go ahead!

-- Maintenance – If you just can’t stand the thought of having to fix something yourself or even hiring someone to do it for you, renting is probably a better option.
+- Maintenance – If you just can’t stand the thought of having to fix something yourself or even hiring someone to do it for you, renting is probably a better choice for you.

 - Bad credit – if you, like many people, have had some credit issues and are still trying to overcome them you may not have a choice but to rent.